About the Mudi

 The Black Mudi closely resembles the Croation Sheepdog.
 Early breed standards had the Mudi and the CS accepted colours as Black or black/white (pibald) in 1963 when the breed was accepted into the FCI acceptable colours were Black, White, Brown, Ash.

 The Fawn and Blue Merle (Cifra) were added in 2003.

-While the Mudi is a herding and all purpose farmdog today, the Mudi is bred for farm work, companionship, dog sports and conformation showing.
+While the Mudi is a herding and all purpose farmdog, the Mudi today is bred for and all around farm dog, herding, companionship, dog sports and conformation showing.